VWarlock/sublime-text-pdp11asm/README.md

 #### Snippets

-There are a lot of useful snippets for UKNC, you can trigger them by typing their name and pressing Tab:
+There are a lot of useful snippets ('<CTRL>+<F1>'), you can trigger them by typing their name and pressing Tab:

+	* ---            - Delimiter
+	* !init          - Skeleton for assembler
+	* !rt11prog      - Simple RT-11 programm skeleton

 #### Auto completion and Goto Symbol